strongloop/loopback/README.md

       }
     );

-When a user is created (on the server or remotely) an email is sent to the field that corresponds to `verify.email` or `options.email`.
+When a user is created (on the server or remotely) and the verification property exists, an email is sent to the field that corresponds to `verify.email` or `options.email`.
 The email contains a link the user must navigate to in order to verify their email address.
 Once they verify, users are allowed to login normally.
 Otherwise login attempts will respond with a 'must verify' error.

 #### Send Reset Password Email